 Villagers from Wanur, Pangi, Point Cross, and as far as Bunlap were present at Wanur.
 It was the right place to disperse necessary national information to a broad and wider audience.

-On that same day the regenerated South Pentecost Football League affiliated clubs were 7challenging each other at the Panas football field.
+On that same day the regenerated South Pentecost Football League affiliated clubs were challenging each other at the Panas football field.
 Over 200 hundred club supporters watched from the sidelines as South Pentecost’s best entertained their afternoon.
 Also from the sidelines TIV Officer Douglas Tamara blasted RTI information through the PA system during half-times while RTI brochures, posters and copies of the Vanuatu Constitution were being distributed to the football players and their supporters.

 “My name is Graham, I am from Pangi village” said a middle age football supporter, “we are happy to hear this information because it will give us the right to ask the government information relating to developments, for example in the health sector”.
 He particularly pointed out that their area was poorly equipped to provide proper medical services.